MukulMaheshwari/s3_api/README.md

 Few things to keep in mind :
 - Configure your aws cli credentials beforehand
 - EC2 connects to S3 via assigned role (instance profile).
-Give necessary role permissions & replace it in the file.
-- Existing keypair can be used, just replace it with your one.

 It follows the following structure :